 When is the 2018 ASICS Greater Manchester Marathon in Trafford?

-The date for the 2018 ASICS Greater Manchester Marathon in Trafford will be announced soon.
+The date for the 2018 ASICS Greater Manchester Marathon is Sunday 8th of April.

 I am injured and / or cannot run the event.
 Can I get a refund or transfer my entry to someone else? (please note, the following dates are provisional)